 Note that these calculations are estimated, total costs might be slightly higher or lower.

-So far, there have been 3 people ordered from Thomann (from USA and Canada) successfully received their orders, guided by this article. 🙂
+So far, there have been 7 people ordered from Thomann (from USA and Canada) successfully received their orders, guided by this article. 🙂 The products vary from digital pianos, electronic drums, keyboards, guitars and studio equipment.
+Not a single problem reported!

 I hope this article guide has been helpful to you!
 Visit Thomann today and place your order. and don’t forget to share your Thomann experience with me!
 Go to the “Contact” section and tell me about your experience with Thomann.